Peri Lomax: Storylines

 Peri begins a secret relationship with Jordan Price (Connor Calland) and is shocked to find drugs in his bag.
 She confronts him, and he explains that he occasionally takes drugs, having dealt them when he was younger.
 Juliet Nightingale (Niamh Blackshaw), the girlfriend of Peri's adoptive brother Sid Sumner (Billy Price), explains to Peri that Jordan is not a nice person and is associated with bad people, but she does not listen.
 Juliet and Peri kiss, and Juliet later confesses to Peri that she is a lesbian and that she likes Peri romantically.
 Peri explains that she sees her as a little sister, and turns her down.
 Jordan is later arrested when he is found with a bag of drugs and Peri expresses her disgust with their relationship, which she ends.
 Peri then gets closer to Juliet and develops an attraction to her.
 Juliet informs Peri that Jordan and his boss Victor Brothers (Benjamin O'Mahoney) groomed her and Sid into selling drugs as part of a county lines drug trafficking operation.
 Peri is disgusted with Juliet for being involved with drugs.
 Juliet asks Peri if they could be a couple if she got out of the county lines gang, which Peri says yes to.
 Juliet becomes fixated on exposing Jordan and Victor, and when Victor learns of her plans, he threatens to kill one of Juliet's loved ones.
 She rushes to Peri to admit that she loves her and Peri confirms that she loves Juliet too.
 Juliet then hands herself into the police and Peri confirms that she will wait for her until her release.
 After Juliet's release from prison, the pair move in together.
 Unbeknownst to Peri and Juliet, landlord Fergus Collins (Robert Beck) installs a secret camera in their bedroom, making them famous camgirls.

 Reception

 O'Donnell has been nominated three times at the Inside Soap Awards for Best Young Actor in 2014, 2015 and again in 2017.
 After her nominations, the Warrington Guardian described O'Donnell as a "starlet" for her role of Peri.
 O'Donnell has also been nominated for Best On-Screen Partnership with Ellis Hollins at the 2015 British Soap Awards.
 At the same award ceremony, O'Donnell was also nominated for Best Young Performance.
 She subsequently won Best Young Performance at the 2016 British Soap Awards.
 For her onscreen relationship with Juliet, both O'Donnell and Blackshaw were nominated for Best Soap Partnership at the I Talk Telly Awards.
 In 2014, Tina Campbell from Metro called Tom and Peri the soap's "cutest couple" following their first kiss.
+Peri's death storyline was nominated in the "Saddest Soap Moment" category at the 2025 Digital Spy Reader Awards.